mcknijak/mtg-bulk-pricing/EXAMPLES.md

 Solution: Use collector number: "Emrakul the World Anew|MH3|6"
 ```

 ### Set code not working
 ```
 Problem: "--set mh3" doesn't work
 Solution: This should work!
 Set codes are case insensitive.
 If it's not working, verify the set code at scryfall.com/sets
 ```
 ---

 ## Pro Tips

-- **Keep a master inventory**: Use inventory mode quarterly to track collection value
-- **Type naturally**: Don't worry about capitalization - the script handles it
-- **Default to nonfoil**: Most cards are nonfoil, so the default saves you time
-- **Inventory workflow**: Generate template with prices → Fill quantities → Instant value (much faster!)
-- **Compare before buying**: Check prices before trades or purchases
-- **Track sealed products**: Record box EV (expected value) vs actual pulls using inventory mode
-- **Update regularly**: Prices change daily, especially for new sets - re-run monthly
 - **Use comments**: Add # comments in your input files to organize sections (e.g., "# Sideboard")
-- **Separate foils**: In inventory mode, each finish has its own row for precise tracking